 Video

-Collaborating with different people across the organisation, I filmed, interviewed and produced several customer and partner event highlight videos.
+I filmed, interviewed and produced several customer and partner event highlight videos.

 June 12, 2025, Thursday